SITUATIONS

-Solo show, Art intervention, at the archaeological excavation site C4 in Arendal, Norway
+Art intervention at the archaeological excavation site C4 in Arendal, Norway

-SITUASJONER is a collaboration between artist Nina Torp, E18-prosjektet Tvedestand–Arendal and the Museum of Cultural History in Oslo.
+SITUATIONS is a collaboration between artist Nina Torp, E18-prosjektet Tvedestrand–Arendal and the Museum of Cultural History in Oslo.
 The project is supported by the Museum of Cultural History, Arts Council Norway, the Norwegian Visual Artists Remuneration Fund and Norsk Fotografisk Fond.

-A frame, or a frame of reference, is a pattern of beliefs, perceptions and values that human beings use to reason for an interpretation (conception, opinion) (-of what we find).
+A frame, or a frame of reference, is a pattern of beliefs, perceptions and values that human beings use to reason for an interpretation (conception, opinion) of what we find.
 To get a new perspective, one can choose to take a step back and assess the frame, or the lens, where this reality evolves.
-Subsequently one can consider alternative lenses and challenge ones interpretations/convictions.
+Subsequently one can consider alternative lenses and challenge one's interpretations or convictions.
 To change the frame's properties can alter the significance of what one finds.
 This applies to both art and archaeology.

 The rest of the photographs by Nina Torp